lcbarnett/kuramoto/README.md

 (Tested in Linux with gcc, MacOS with gcc and Clang, and Windows with MinGW.)

-If someone would like to contribute a Python (Numpy) interface, please contact the maintainer:
+If someone would like to contribute a Python (Numpy) interface, please contact the maintainer.

-Lionel Barnett
-email: lionelb@sussex.ac.uk
+Lionel Barnett: lionelb@sussex.ac.uk